Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     3. Schaffer collaterals
 ![Figure 9.39](figure9-39.png)
 - Three properties of LTP in the CA1 synapses
-    - Cooperativity: more than one input must be active at the same time.
+    - *Cooperativity*: more than one input must be active at the same time.
-    - Associativity: weak inputs are potentiated when co-occurring with stronger inputs.
+    - *Associativity*: weak inputs are potentiated when co-occurring with stronger inputs.
-    - Specificity: only the stimulated synapse shows potentiation.
+    - *Specificity*: only the stimulated synapse shows potentiation.
 - For LTP to be produced, the postsynaptic cells must be depolarized.
 - NMDA receptors are central to producing LTP but not to maintaining it.